systechafrica/NASSIT-Documentation/docs/src/videotutorials/membersModule.md

 ### Member Onbording Processes

-This category of videos shows the processes involved in onboarding  members in FundMaster Xc:
+This category of videos shows the processes involved in onboarding members in FundMaster:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">